 |Returns information about the TV channel / line-up available for viewing in the TV tuner UI.|

 |Returns information about the currently tuned TV channel.|

 Can optionally be passed a TV channel parameter of the form "ch=1.1" to tune to the specified TV channel number.

 As the firmware simply marshals the arguments to the input command and passes them to the channel script, the forms below compose a conventional way to communicate input from several common input device types.

-Orientation's coordinate system is relative to the point on Earth's surface between the device and the Earth's center:
+The orientation coordinate system is relative to the point on the surface of the Earth between the device and the center of the Earth:

 indicates: acceleration in each dimension relative to free fall